 This is a need-based scholarship with criteria focusing on an individual’s involvement in his or her community, rather than academic or athletic performance.

 Four scholarships will be issued for the 2017/18 academic year.
 Each scholarship is worth $2,500 per year for a total commitment of $40,000 a year in perpetuity.
-New to the scholarship selection this year: interviews will be conducted by the HFF Scholarship Committee for the top ten (10) scholarship finalists.

 APPLY NOW FOR OUR 2017 OREGON COMMUNITY QUARTERBACK SCHOLARSHIP!
+APPLICATIONS DUE FRIDAY, APRIL 7, 2017.

 For the past decade, the Harrington Family Foundation (HFF) has raised more than $1.8M for Oregon students, led by local favorite, Joey Harrington.
 Joey was born and raised in Oregon and feels a vital connection to the state that has provided him many opportunities.
 It is the place he and his wife, Emily, have chosen to grow their family post-NFL, and remain close to those who helped in his success.
 Joey believes investing in dedicated Oregon college students ultimately invests in the good of Oregon.